christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 #### 2.3 [Injection](https://owasp.org/Top10/A03_2021-Injection/) (APSC-DV-001460, APSC-DV-002510, APSC-DV-002540)

 In an injection attack, the attacker sends simple text-based attacks that exploit the syntax of the targeted interpreter.
 Almost any source of data can be an injection vector, including internal sources.
-Injection attacks can be used to run malicious queries or code, and can result in leaking or modifying sensitive information.
+Injection attacks can be used to run malicious queries or code and can result in leaking or modifying sensitive information.
 The best way to find out if an application is vulnerable to injection is to verify that all use of interpreters clearly separates untrusted data from the command or query.
-For SQL calls, this means using bind variables in all prepared statements and stored procedures, and avoiding dynamic queries.
+For SQL calls, this means using bind variables in all prepared statements and stored procedures and avoiding dynamic queries.

 #### 2.4 [Insecure Design](https://owasp.org/Top10/A04_2021-Insecure_Design/)